 Missoula struck the perfect balance between mountain escape and accessible city, and we have the Missoula International Airport to thank for that.
 Just 15 minutes from the heart of Missoula, our airport allows locals and visitors alike to come and go with ease.
-And with the growing number of visitors flocking to Missoula, as well as residents taking advantage of their new travel options, the airport has only grown—2019 was a record-setting year with over 907,700 passengers passing through.
+And with the growing number of visitors flocking to Missoula, as well as residents taking advantage of their new travel options, the airport has only grown.
 But why is that so exciting?
 Because it benefits us, the folks buying plane tickets!
-Missoula Current explained in a recent article, "The increase in routes has also led to an increase in competition, helping drive average fares out of Missoula to the lowest in the state."
+Missoula Current explained in their article, "The increase in routes has also led to an increase in competition, helping drive average fares out of Missoula to the lowest in the state."
 And with the lowest fares in the state and easy accessibility, we're somehow still lucky enough to enjoy short (and often nonexistent) lines and the friendliest service every time we fly.

 Is a flight to Missoula in your future?
 Here are some common questions you may have.